dcfrancisco/marina/docs/handbook/architecture/macros.md

 ### Tier 3 — AST Macros

-This is where Clipper-2025 surpasses Clipper 5, Harbour, and Xbase++.
+This is where Clipper-2025 surpasses Clipper 5 and Xbase++.

 AST Macros allow DSL-like patterns: